Cookie Policy

 Our website uses cookies to understand content and feature usage to drive site improvements over time.
 To learn more, review our Terms of Use and Privacy Policy.

-Long-distance networks of exchange in the Americas existed long before the arrival of Europeans and the beginning of the first global age.
-These networks crossed through Mesoamerica, the Caribbean, the Andes, the Amazon Basin, and in different regions of North America.
-Yet, these networks weren’t as extensive as those in Afro-Eurasia, mainly due to the lack of pack animals in the Americas.
-Despite these barriers to trade, people living in the Americas formed extensive networks that carried goods, ideas, people, and diseases in much the same way as those in Afro-Eurasia.
+Long-distance networks of exchange stretched across Mesoamerica, the Caribbean, the Andes, the Amazon Basin, and different regions of North America.
+These networks weren’t as extensive or dense as those in Afro-Eurasia.
+Still, people living in the Americas formed long-distance networks that carried goods, ideas, and people across continents.

 STEP 2